 - All named endowed funds are maintained within a Common Trust Fund (CTF) – a pool of the aggregate of all named endowed funds that has been combined for investment and management purposes – unless there are specific reasons not to.
 Each individual named endowed fund's interest in the CTF is measured by the number of endowment fund units or shares of participation of the CTF that it owns.

 Of the 4.5 percent distribution rate, an allocation of .45 percent will help to support the ongoing fundraising activities of the Division of Development and Alumni Affairs.
-The remaining 4.05 percent will be transferred to the Beneficiary accounts and used for donor-specified purposes.
+The remaining 4.05 percent will be transferred to the spending / beneficiary accounts and used for donor-specified purposes.

 Endowment fund investment management

 Wayne State University Foundation's (Foundation) Board of Directors (Board) has approved a detailed statement of investment policy which defines the responsibilities of the parties involved in the investment management process, as well as general asset allocation guidelines.
 The Board's Investment Committee (Committee) establishes asset allocation targets to achieve the goal of maximizing long-term total returns within acceptable levels of risk.
 The actual endowment fund investments are well diversified across major global asset classes, as well as within each asset class by market capitalization and investment style or strategy.
 The Committee utilizes Strategic Investment Group (Strategic), an outsourced chief investment officer (OCIO) consulting firm to invest the Foundation's endowment fund assets.
-The OCIO consulting firm is responsible for selecting, monitoring and terminating the professional investment management firms.
+The OCIO consulting firm is responsible for selecting, monitoring and terminating the professional investment management firms that invest in asset classes and underlying securities within global investable capital markets.
 The Foundation's endowment fund ended fiscal year end 2016 with $311 million in assets.

 Summary of the long-term investment program

-- The WSU Foundation Board of Directors (Board), through its Investment Committee, assumed responsibility of the management and oversight of the Common Trust Fund's Long-Term Investment Program effective October 2002.
+- The WSU Foundation Board, through its Investment Committee, assumed responsibility of the management and oversight of the Common Trust Fund's Long-Term Investment Program effective October 2002.

 - Endowment Investment Policy – The overall objective of the Common Trust Fund is to generate an annual total rate of return for the endowment fund that is sufficient to produce the following results, on average, over long periods of time: